ituamg/super-k/README.md

 algorithm is a Piecewise-Linear (PWL) classification algorithm.
 It generates a set of test points based on the Voronoi region idea, which are called generator points.
 Then these class labeled test points can be effectively used for classification of an input, in a SIMD fashion.
-Inference performance advantage of the Super-k algorithm comes from this simplicity.

 ![Classification on 2 class moons](images/moons_1.png)
 ![Classification on 2 class circles](images/circles_1.png)